How to Make the Most of Predictive Maintenance

 If data is sitting around in spreadsheets or e-mail, it would be useful to start capturing it in your maintenance system.
 Downtimes, failures and repairs should be logged, tagged and described.
 Missing out on critical events or not labeling them correctly reduces the value potential of predictive maintenance.

-Identify Priority Assets
+Identify Priority Assets for Predictive Maintenance

 Predictive maintenance needs to be rolled out in a controlled and asset-by-asset fashion.
 Thus, selecting where to start and how to prioritize is important.
 Reliability engineers should provide input when assessing which data is relevant, which asset classes behave in a predictable way, as well as where opportunities for downtime or investment reduction are the greatest.